top of page

 Blending behavioral science, AI, computer science, data analytics, engineering, and business model innovation, Ganna helps cities, businesses, charities, and individuals to better understand why they make decisions they make and how they can optimize their behavior to achieve higher profit, better social outcomes, as well as flourish and bolster their wellbeing.
 Her recent projects focus on smart technological and social systems, cybersecurity, human-computer and human-data interactions and business models.
 Her recent most impactful projects concentrated on applications of behavioral data science to media industry as well as on cybersecurity as a behavioral science.
 She also works on behavioral data science applications to consumer choice, health, advertising, sustainability, Formula 1, and smart cities.

 Ganna’s work on risk analytics and modelling was recognized by the Leverhulme Research Fellowship award.
 In January 2020, she was also named as the winner of TechWomen100– the prize awarded to leading female experts in Science, Technology, Engineering and Mathematics in the UK.
 She is also named as one of 20+ Inspiring Data Scientists by the AI Time Journal.
+In 2024, Ganna received the Asia-Pacific Women in AI Award for her work in Risk Analytics and Cybersecurity.
+She was also a finalist in the 2024 Australian AI Awards in the Female Leader of the Year category.
+In 2025, Ganna received the AI Cyber Security Champion award in Australia.

 To learn more about Ganna's current work, please see this Nature interview.